-To sign up or receive the most recent Pii Investigation Updates, including one from January 31, 2015, please visit their website and use the contact form on the lefthand side of the page.
+Sign up to receive the most recent Pii Investigation Updates, including one from June 22, 2015, by using the contact form provided on their website.

 Since ABWE was founded 85 years ago, we have come alongside local, Bible-believing churches to help send missionaries to all corners of the earth.
 Our prayer is that everything we do opens doors for the gospel and expresses the richness of God’s grace and love to all people.

 Nearly two years ago, we as a mission became aware of the very challenging and heartbreaking reality that in 1989, one of our missionary doctors abused several of our MKs.
 At that time, we knew of only one.
 Then we began to learn that there were others.
 The revelation of this information prompted us to prayerfully evaluate our past actions and current policies.